Or, Of Chopping Zucchini and Cooking Beans

 Cooking and Freezing Dried Beans

 If you’re planning to freeze beans so you can add them to soups, stews or chili, the good people of The Kitchn recommend cooking your beans on the lowest possible heat.
 So try to soak overnight, and allow for a long cook time on the day you are going to prepare them for freezing.
 We rushed ours way too much today, and they split.
 They’ll still taste good, but they aren’t going to look pretty in the soup.
-Rinse the beans in cool water and package in small batches for freezing.
+Let the beans cool before ladling them into

-We got a late start, but the soup is almost ready now.
+We got a late start on our cooking today, but the soup is almost ready now.
 So I’m going to get this posted and get ready to eat!
 What are you eating tonight?